How can you optimize your content to be cited by AI?

 Conclusion

-Optimizing content to be cited by AI requires much more than a cosmetic SEO adjustment.
-It involves a change in editorial approach, focusing on intent, structure, and credibility.
-In practical terms, GEO relies on a detailed understanding of AI search engines and their selection mechanisms.
+Optimizing your content to be cited by AI requires much more than a cosmetic SEO adjustment.
+It involves a change in editorial approach, focused on intent, structure, and credibility.
+GEO, in its practical dimension, is based on a detailed understanding of AI search engines and their selection mechanisms.

-To learn more about these issues, we invite you to read the GEO article : The new SEO in the age of AI search engines, which sets out the strategic framework for this evolution.
-You can also find out Why your site never appears in the responses of AI systems such as ChatGPT, Gemini, or Perplexity, to identify the most common obstacles to visibility.
+To learn more about these issues, we invite you to read the article GEO: the new SEO in the era of AI search engines, which sets out the strategic framework for this evolution.
+You can also discover Why your site never appears in the responses of AI such as ChatGPT, Gemini, or Perplexity, in order to identify the most common barriers to visibility.

-At Easyweb, we integrate these approaches into a comprehensive strategy, in collaboration with our GEO agency, to provide brands with long-term support in this new era of search.
+At Easyweb, we integrate these concepts into a comprehensive approach, in collaboration with our GEO agency, to provide long-term support to brands in this new era of search.

 Alexis Chretinat - Business Strategist